Chinese Philosophy – Linji

-Linji taught his radical Mazu-style of Chan as the Tang dynasty was collapsing, and he suggests many times in his sermons that students do not need to be concerned with conventional Buddhist teachings, rules or practices.
+Linji taught his radical Huineng and Mazu style of Chan as the Tang dynasty was collapsing, and he suggests many times in his sermons that students do not need to be concerned with conventional Buddhist teachings, rules or practices.
 Just as Zhuangzi spoke of the “true sage of ancient times” who did not fear death or worry about life and Huineng taught that lowest in rank might be the wisest, Linji spoke of the “true sage of no rank”, neither above nor beneath anyone.
 This is often translated as “true man”, but the word ‘man’ is used to mean general person, and it does keep somewhat in the spirit of egalitarianism to be gender-neutral, assuming that wise sages of the Daoist variety do not hold themselves in distinction above others.

 A monk in the assembly asked Linji, “Who is the true sage of no rank?”
 Linji stood up from the lecture seat, walked over to the monk, grabbed him by his robe and said, “Speak!
 Speak!”
+If Linji is correct, the rankless sage just exited the monk’s mouth and is likely still lurking somewhere behind his eyes.
+The monk asked his superior who the rankless sage is, not getting the common connection, so Linji imitates the monk and asks the superior sage coming out of the monk’s mouth who he is, as if he himself doesn’t get the common connection.
+Linji reverses the direction of the question but remains the master, demanding an answer as a superior rather than requesting as a subordinate.
 The monk opened his mouth to speak again, but Linji let go of him and said, “The true sage with no rank!
 What a dried up piece of shit!” and left the hall.
 Some translate the last phrase as “dried up asswipe”, a stick used to wipe one’s ass.
 Song dynasty nobles were some of the first in the world to enjoy the luxury of toilet paper.
 Either way, Linji first says the sage is true, then treats the sage as a subordinate and says the sage is some shitty thing to be excluded and ignored.